Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/a-random-walker.md

 ### Migration

-You give some thoughts about migration patterns.
+You also give some thoughts about migration patterns.

 From what you remember from your textbooks, you have no reason to believe that mosquitoes disperse in flocks, what simplifies things quite a bit if you can consider each individual movement independently.

 You begin to think of a demographic algorithm where the location of every individual after the dispersal event would be *somehow* sampled in a probability distribution.

-> "You see what I mean?" you ask your new maths guru :sweat_smile:
+> "You see what I mean?" you ask your new maths guru :persevere:
 >
 > "Yeah, but considering you have only 2 locations, I think you simply want to sample a binomial, right?"